Bev Adams

 Research interests

-My practice led research project aims to explore sustainable puppetry practice and pedagogies of puppetry in climate change activism settings.
+The practice led research project explores sustainable puppetry practices in public space and climate change activism settings.

-Making use of my professional experience of using puppetry in applied and outdoor settings, recent experience of working with Bread and Puppet Theatre (USA) and puppeteering at an Extinction Rebellion direct action in central London in 2019, I will investigate puppetry in practice through an ethnographic framework over the course of three future climate change actions.
+Making use of my professional experience of using puppetry in applied and outdoor settings, recent experience of working with Bread and Puppet Theatre (USA) and puppeteering at an Extinction Rebellion direct action in central London in 2019, I will investigate puppetry in practice through an ethnographic framework in three public settings – the university campus, a community festival and a climate change action.

 Publication: Inquest: Outdoor Arts in Practice.
 An inquiry into intent and content Bev Adams Ed.
 (2013)